zappascout/devil_notes-sources/docs/notes_16_devil.md

 >What I did not grasp was that Zuck's ambition had no limit.
 I did not appreciate that his focus on code as the solution to every problem would blind him to the human cost of Facebook's outsized success.
 And I never imagined that Zuck would craft a culture in which criticism and disagreement apparently had no place.

-Of course, Elon Musk was a partner of Thiel's at PayPal and on Joe Rogan's show of 8 February, 2025 he offered his opinion that "[The fundamental weakness of western society is empathy][emp]."
+Of course Elon Musk was a partner of Thiel's at PayPal and on Joe Rogan's show of 8 February, 2025 he offered his opinion that "[The fundamental weakness of western society is empathy][emp]."
 Interestingly, most of us would regard that as its strength, the thing without which there is little point to anything.
 [emp]:https://www.yahoo.com/news/fact-check-musk-said-fundamental-130000768.html

 ==history starts to make sense==: